DesikRengarajan/ECEN-743-RL/README.md

 - pytorch   2.0.0
 - Python    3.9.12

-1 & 2 can be installed using
+gymnasium and box2d can be installed using
 ```
 pip install gymnasium[box2d]
 ```